Energinet-DataHub/.github/README.md

 ## Release Procedure

 Every pull-request merged to main updates the workflow file [create-release-tag.yml](.github/workflows/create-release-tag.yml).
-The associated action ensures all merges are released and updates the latest major version tag (i.eq v46).
+The associated action ensures all merges are released and updates the latest major version tag (i.e. v46).

 If a Pull-request implements any breaking changes we must create a new major version (i.e. v46 -> v47).
 Otherwise we keep updates as minor or patches.